 - Performance management

 This course looks at the links between employees and organizational goals.
 It will also cover things like incentives.
 And professional development Looking at current tools and practices, you may learn how to keep employees engaged.
 This is crucial to maintaining loyalty and productivity.

 This course looks at the rules in place for employee-employer relations.
 It may touch on areas like contracts, privacy and human rights.
 Some issues may relate to a company policy how to apply it.
 Others may look at unions and labor laws.

 Master of Science in Human Resources and Organization Development in Nunavut

-A MS – HROD program may help HR pros who want to advance their career gain new skills and knowledge.
+A MS – HROD program may help HR pros who want to enhance their career gain new skills and knowledge.
 The core courses look at evidence-based research in HROD.
 You’ll also take a class in organizational analysis.
 An array of electives allows you to study talent acquisition and more.